-As part of the 2017-2018 admissions cycle, the Clinton School will host an open house for prospective students.
+As part of the 2018-2019 admissions cycle, the Clinton School will host open houses for prospective students.
 At the open house, the admissions process will be discussed and parents of prospective students can participate in a question and answer session.

 How many seats will be available for incoming 6th graders?

 We have 99 seats for incoming 6th graders.

 How many grade levels will the school have by 2018-19?

 After over 25 years as a middle school, the Clinton School for Writers and Artists began its expansion into a 6-12 school in September 2015 with our inaugural class of 9th graders.
 Our first graduating class will be in June of 2019.
 Clinton middle school students have guaranteed entry to our high school.

 Our school building is located at 10 East 15th Street, just west of Union Square.
 The building houses both the middle school and high school grades of the Clinton School, and opened in September 2015.